Streaming binary logs

 Copy the application JAR file to a location where it is available to the Deephaven application.
 This requires access to an operating system account with Deephaven administrative privileges such as irisadmin.

-• It will set up the classpath so that the application can access any required Deephaven code.
+• iris_exec will set up the classpath so that the application can access any required Deephaven code.

-You can see the generated binary log files for the two tables.
+After running each application you can see the generated binary log files.

 The location into which these logs are generated can be changed by updating the log-related properties as defined in the Deephaven Operations Guide.
 Applications can be run under non-Deephaven accounts with additional tailer configuration to find them.

-The following commands delete the data and start over.
+The following commands delete the data and binary logs so you can start over.

 Warning